 Katie has additional collaborations, such as with Imperial College of London to investigate the encoding and storage of location information by place cells using calcium imaging, and with Florey Institute of Neurosciences in modelling the neural pathways for bowel disease.

-Rebecca Glarin is the Supervisor Radiographer who runs the 7T MRI Imaging services under a subcontract of Radiography services from the Royal Melbourne Hospital.
-Rebecca is a Grade 4 Radiographer with over 15 years clinical MRI experiences.
-She brings with her a wealth of knowledge regarding the safe use of MRI for research and clinical services.
+Rebecca Glarin is the Supervisor Radiographer for the 7T MRI Imaging service.
+She brings with her a wealth of knowledge regarding the safe use of MRI for research and clinical services with over 20 years of experience in the field.

 Her position is responsible for assisting in protocol development and liaising with facility users to provide optimal imaging protocols specifically developed to address the group’s research aims.
-The role also contributes to policy development, education, process management and its application at both sites.
-This position acquires scans involving human participants on the 7T MRI system, and is responsible for the delivery and testing of MRI sequences for both human and phantom-based research projects involving the acquisition of high resolution anatomical MRI data, spectroscopy(MRS), and functional MRI (fMRI) data for researchers within the Australian neuroscience community.
+The position acquires scans involving human participants on the 7T MRI system and is responsible for the delivery and testing of MRI sequences for both human and phantom-based research.
 In addition, it is also responsible for data quality control, data curation and management of the MRI bookings system and DaRIS data distribution system, and responsible for the development of safe operating procedures at the facility.
-Contact Rebecca Glarin

 Mr Rob Williams is the National Imaging Facility Fellow (PET) Chief Research Technologist (PET) at the Melbourne Brain Centre Imaging Unit.
 Rob has had a diverse range of international experience in the world of nuclear medicine.
 Rob is also a presenter and the producer of the Nuclear Medicine and Molecular Medicine Podcast.
 The Podcast is the world’s longest running medical podcast, the highest ranked and most listened to podcast in the field of Nuclear Medicine and PET